rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/pod-security-standards.md

 ### Rancher on PSA-restricted Clusters

 Rancher system namespaces are also affected by the restrictive security policies described by PSA templates.
 You need to exempt Rancher's system namespaces after you assign the template, or else the cluster won't operate correctly.
-See [Pod Security Admissions (PSA) Configuration Templates](./psa-config-templates.md#exempting-required-rancher-namespaces) for more details.
+See [Pod Security Admission (PSA) Configuration Templates](./psa-config-templates.md#exempting-required-rancher-namespaces) for more details.

 For a complete file which has all the exemptions you need to run Rancher, please refer to this [sample Admission Configuration](psa-restricted-exemptions.md).